replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/host-preflights.md

 * TCP port 6443 is available for the Kubernetes API server.
 * TCP ports 2379, 2380 and 2381 are available for etcd.
 * The load balancer address is properly configured to forward TCP traffic to the node.
 (This check only runs during HA installs on first primary node.)
 * 99th percentile filesystem write latency in the etcd data directory is less than 20ms.
 (Warn when latency is more than 10ms.)
-For more information, see[cloud recommendations](/docs/install-with-kurl/system-requirements#cloud-disk-performance).
+For more information, see [cloud recommendations](/docs/install-with-kurl/system-requirements#cloud-disk-performance).

 ### Joining Nodes